pradeeppaikateel/assignment/README.md

 Assumptions made during the development of the ETL framework are as follows :
 - No column was provided with input data in products.csv that would allow one to identify the latest update record for a particular `sku` value, thus a `request_id` column has been derived in spark, which is a concatenation of timestamp and row number.
-The assumption that is made that every data that is input would natively have its own timestamp based on which you can filter out only the latest values.
+The assumption that is made is that every data that is input would natively have its own timestamp based on which you can filter out only the latest values.
 - One of the other assumptions or inferences that has been made is that it's been expected that update should happen on target table treating `sku` like a primary key i.e only one record of a `sku` value can exist, but this does not